-Table 1 reports descriptive statistics.
-Recall that these are means across tracts, not individual units, and hence may not line up with the latter kinds of estimates.
-The top panel reports means (and standard deviations) for the outcomes we study.
+35 The corresponding correlations for the actual shares, rather than the dummy variables for the top quartile of disadvantage, are: share low-education and share black - 0.26; share low-education and share single mothers - standard deviations) for the outcomes we study.
 The earnings variable is earnings per household, which we construct in the NCDB from data on earnings per household with workers, and the computed share of households with earnings.
 The earnings data are in nominal terms, which is why they rise sharply.
 The employment rate is simply the employment-to-population ratio at the tract level.
 The poverty rate measure is on a per person rather than per household or per family basis.
 Both track U.S. statistics closely, despite being tract-level observations.36

 The share on public assistance is lower (although it is a per household measure, and the poverty rate is lower at the family or household than at the individual level).
 It drops sharply in the final years of the sample (the 2006-2010 period covered by the ACS) because SSI is excluded in the NCDB data.
-This change should not influence our results materially, since the definitional change should be captured in the year effects that are included in the model, and their interactions with DIS^{b} .37
+This change should not influence our results materially, since the definitional change should be captured in the year effects that are included in the model, and their interactions with DIS^b.37